 Our Stakeholder Pension may offer you the flexibility, value and control you need to help you fund the retirement you want.

 The Stakeholder Pension from Aviva is a long-term investment that helps you build up a sum of money that you can then use in retirement.
 It differs from other personal pensions as it must meet minimum Government requirements on capped charges and low minimum payment levels.

-Any payment above this may be subject to a tax charge.
 If you are employed, your employer can also make payments into your plan and you won't normally pay tax or National Insurance on these.
 Your employer payments will count towards your annual allowance.
 However, please bear in mind that the tax treatment depends on your individual circumstances and may be subject to change in the future.

 If you're under 75 years of age and you want to invest for retirement in a tax-efficient and flexible way, our Stakeholder Pension may be right for you.
 The plan is suitable for people who are employed, self-employed or un-employed.
 You can also pay into a plan on behalf of your children or grandchildren.

 You can take your retirement benefits from age 55.
-Under this plan, you have to use your pension pot on or before your 75th birthday.
+Under this plan, you have to use your pension fund on or before your 75th birthday.
 If you want to wait until later than that you can.
-You’ll have to take your money out of this plan before your 75th birthday and put it into a different one which lets you use your pension pot after you’re 75.
+You’ll have to take your money out of this plan before your 75th birthday and put it into a different one which lets you use your pension fund after you’re 75.